 Perhaps the only disadvantage of a copper roof is the initial cost up front.
-It is, by far, the most expensive metal sold on the market that you can use as roofing for your home.
-Yet, when you take into consideration the benefits and values (all noted below), along with the versatility, the cost factor is put into proper perspective.
+It is, by far, the most expensive metal roofing option on the market, bar none.

-Key Consideration – You don’t have to cover your entire home with Copper roofing.
-Many people will use copper roofing on say a prominent bay window or a small roof that covers the main entry way.
+For example, many people will accent their homes by using copper on a prominently-situated bay window or a small roof that covers the main entry way.

 For the average sized American home, you can expect to pay $30,000 to $45,000 for a full copper roof.
-The true average is closer to $30,000, but even that is around four times the cost for an asphalt shingle roof.
-Though the latter, which is easily the most popular will have at best one fourth the lasting value.
+The true average is closer to $30,000, but even that is around four times the cost of an asphalt shingle roof.

-At RoofingCalc.com, they estimate an average copper roof at $30,000 plus.
-That’s about average for a typical single story house with a roof measuring about 1,600 sq. ft. — This price also includes the tear off and disposal charges.
-At 150Points.com, we plugged in numbers on their cost calculator for average sized home (1,600 sq. ft.), using a licensed and insured contractor, on a low complexity roof and, and it came to $36,000 on the low end to $51,000 on high end.
-This though, does not include the tear off, disposal or any possible roof repairs.
+At RoofingCalc.com, they estimate an average copper roof at $36,000 on the low end to $51,000 on the high end. plus.
+That’s about average for a typical single story house with a roof measuring about 1,600 sq. ft. — This price also includes permitting, tear off and disposal charges.

 via Levine & Company